ask/python-github2/doc/quickstart.rst

 ==========

-Once :mod:`github2` is :doc:`installed <install>` we can open an interactive Python session, and perform some basic tasks to familiarise ourselves with the package.
+Once :mod:`github2` is :doc:`installed <install>` we can open an interactive Python session and perform some basic tasks to familiarise ourselves with the package.

 Create an unauthenticated client object::